FTP Client - Using SFTP Instead Is Recommended

 The SFTP protocol and SSH have replaced FTP in practically all new applications.
 FTP should only be used with legacy systems that do not support SFTP.
 It is generally impossible to achieve compliance in regulated industries when using FTP.

-The SFTP protocol also works across firewalls and NAT devices automatically and without any special configuration.
+The SFTP protocol also works across firewalls and Network Address Translation (NAT) automatically and without any special configuration.

 Tectia SSH Clients and Servers